sayzlim/sayzlim.github.io/source/membership/index.md

 description: "Subscribe for $2 a month to show your support to my writing and help me turn this into a full-time job"
 ---

-This membership page is tucked away in the footer because I’m sure only a few would pay attention to it.
-Let me make a humble request since you’ve visited this page.
+Writing on this site is my second-job after my day job.
+I want fully work on this site and the only way to achieve that is the direct support from readers.
+You can do so by **subscribing to this site for $2 a month (billed every 3-months).**

-I want fully work on this site and one of the way to achieve that is by receiving the direct support from readers like you.
-You can do so by **subscribing to this site for $2 a month**.
+If you’ve found this site useful in helping you get more things done, and most importantly, save you a lot of time, I hope you can become a subscribing member.

 <form class="paypal" action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">